ktzevani/myspinbot/docs/02_architecture_overview.md

 # Architecture Overview

+The project's main goal is **educational**.
+The intention is for this to provide a blueprint for putting together complete and functional AI infrastructures in which one can research/prototype/optimize AI workflows.

+### In a nutshell

+---

+The architecture features a **React UI** and a **Node.js orchestration layer**, which manages **LangGraph distributed workflows** across both **Node.js and Python runtimes**.
+The backend integrates **specialized AI facilities**, including **ComfyUI diffusion pipelines** and **Ollama-hosted local LLMs**.
+High-intensity machine learning tasks—such as LoRA training, Text-to-Speech (TTS), and lip-syncing—are handled by **Python-based workers managed via Dramatiq**.
+To ensure production-grade reliability, the entire ecosystem is supported by a full observability suite using **Prometheus and Grafana**.
+To ensure robustness the orchestration layer is build on-top of **Redis** and is backed by a **PostGreSQL persistence layer**.
+The latter can act also as a **vector database** for adding components like **RAG** in the future.
+Furthermore, to facilitate input/output and staged data management the system contains its own **MinIO object storage**.
+Finally it all comes together via a **Traefix proxy** which manages routing to infastructure's services.

+---

-This document describes the current MySpinBot architecture at multiple levels: a high-level component map, the dual-plane execution model, concrete training and capabilities workflows, and user interaction flows.
+This rest of the document describes the current MySpinBot architecture at multiple levels: a high-level component map, the dual-plane execution model, concrete training and capabilities workflows, and user interaction flows.
 The design has evolved through multiple planned development cycles; see `06_history.md` for a summary of that evolution.

-## 1) High‑Level System Architecture
+## 1. High‑Level System Architecture

 ### Description

 The platform is a comprehensive, local-first AI infrastructure deployed and managed using Docker Compose.
 It is designed around a **dual-plane LangGraph orchestration architecture**, integrating a Node.js-based **Control Plane** (backend) with a Python/GPU-powered **Data Plane** (worker).
-It also includes a Next.js frontend, and shared infrastructure for storage, routing, and observability.
+It also includes a Next.js frontend, and shared infrastructure for prototyping, state persistence, storage/data management, routing, and observability.

 The entire system is containerized, facilitating consistent environments across development and production.
 It includes core application services, a robust set of data stores, a full observability stack, and integrated AI inference engines (LLMs, diffusion models).
 A key aspect is the clear separation between a production-like deployment (`docker-compose.yml`) and a development overlay (`docker-compose.dev.yml`), allowing for efficient local development with live code reloading and debugging.